bbc/bmx/docs/audio_definition_model.md

 The MCA labels defined in `mca.txt` can be added and the ADM-described content label can be set in the audio descriptor Channel Assignment property using the following example commandline: (_note_: the `x` in `--track-mca-labels` is a legacy option component and will be ignored)

-`raw2bmx -t op1a -o output.mxf --track-map '0,1' --track-mca-labels x mca.txt --audio-layout adm --wave input.wave`
+`raw2bmx -t op1a -o output.mxf --track-map '0,1' --track-mca-labels x mca.txt --audio-layout adm --adm-wave-chunk axml --wave input.wave`

+The required `chunk_id` property for the ADM Soundfield Group Label identifies that the `axml` chunk imported from the input Wave file using the `--adm-wave-chunk` option contains ADM audio metadata.

 The Soundfield Groups that use the ADM Soundfield Group Label Subdescriptor are shown using a `(ADM)` suffix in the summary output of `mxf2raw`.
 E.g. `ADM(ADM)` in the example `mca.txt` above.
 If the `--mca-detail` option is used and the Soundfield Group uses the ADM Soundfield Group Label Subdescriptor then the name used in the `SoundfieldGroups` array is `ADMSoundfieldGroup`.

 ## chna Text File Definition Format

-The chna text file contains the list of ADM audio identifiers that make up the chna chunk.
+The chna text file contains the list of ADM audio identifiers that make up the `chna` chunk.
 The number of tracks and UIDs is automatically calculated.

 The chna text file consists of a set of name/value property pairs separated by a newline.
 The name/value pair uses the first ':' character as a separator.
 A '#' character signals the start of a comment.